d2l-ai/d2l-en/chapter_convolutional-neural-networks/channels.md

 To make sure we really understand what is going on here, we can implement cross-correlation operations with multiple input channels ourselves.
-Notice that all we are doing is performing one cross-correlation operation per channel and then adding up the results using the `add_n` function.
+Notice that all we are doing is performing one cross-correlation operation per channel and then adding up the results.

 ```{.python .input}
 from d2l import mxnet as d2l